MicrosoftDocs/visualstudio-docs/docs/code-quality/ca1030-use-events-where-appropriate.md

 ## Cause

-A public, protected, or private method name begins with one of the following:
+A method name begins with one of the following:

 - AddOn
 - RemoveOn
 - Fire
 - Raise

+By default, this rule only looks at externally visible methods, but this is [configurable](#configurability).

 ## Rule description